isomerpages/moe-haisingcatholic/_join-hsc/FAQ.md

 </li>
 </ol>
 <p>Students who would like to apply for MOE FAS should complete the application
-form for financial assistance at <a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-efas</a> (link).
+form for financial assistance at <a href="https://go.gov.sg/moe-efas" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-efas</a>.
 Hard copies of the application form are also available at the school’s General Office.</p>
 <p>
 <br>For more information, parents can refer to the following <a href="https://www.moe.gov.sg/financial-matters/financial-assistance" rel="noopener noreferrer nofollow" target="_blank">MOE FAS website</a>.
 If you have further enquiries, please contact our General Office at 6582